Spaceless007/SEXP-Parser/README.md

 #### Linux

 CLion can be downloaded on Linux via command line (see https://www.jetbrains.com/help/clion/installation-guide.html), via internet on the official website of JetBains or via a software installer on Ubuntu.
-For the toolchain, I recommand to use the default.
+For Linux, I recommand to use the default toolchain.

 Here is the settings for the toolchain on Linux Ubuntu:
 ![Toolchain-Linux](https://github.com/Spaceless007/SEXP-Parser/blob/master/ressources/clion/toolchain-setting-linux.png)